New York Trilogy

 Random House, 2009

-There are roughly three New Yorks.
 There is, first, the New York of the man or woman who was born here, who takes the city for granted and accepts its size and its turbulence as natural and inevitable.
 Second, there is the New York of the commuter – the city that is devoured by locusts each day and spat out each night.
 Third, there is the New York of the person who was born somewhere else and came to New York in quest of something. …Commuters give the city its tidal restlessness; natives give it solidity and continuity; but the settlers give it passion.

 Not hard to guess, is it, which category White fell into?
 As with every beloved and iconic figure, New York inspires an element of jealousy in all its representations.
 To live in New York, whether you’re a native or an immigrant (from just over the border in Westchester County in White’s case), is to be subject to perpetual attacks of insecurity.
 You give yourself wholly to the city, but the city has countless other commitments that don’t involve you; you enjoy the unique privileges of harem life, but suffer the loneliness and envy that are part of that package.